trivera777/Regex-Explained/gist-template.md

 ### The OR Operator

 ### Flags
-Flags define addiotional funcationality or limits for the regex.
+Flags define additional funcationality or limits for the regex.

+The three most common flags are

+`g` - Gobal Search: regex should be testeeed against all possible matches.

+`i` - Case-Insensitive Search: case will be ignored while attempting to match.

+`m` - Multi-Line Search: will be treated as multiple lines.

 ### Character Escapes
 Bracket expressions do not always require the string to meet the requirements when searching for a pattern.